valandi/Applitools_Internal_Tools/README.md

 This is a shell script used to prettify some types of Applitools logs (including logs with timestamps, and JSON logs).

 ### To install:

+1. Clone the repo:
 `git clone https://github.com/valandi/Applitools_Internal_Tools.git`

+2. Change directory to Applitools_Internal_Tools
 `cd Applitools_Internal_Tools`

-`./applitools_log_formatter.sh --help`
+3. Run the log formatter with the help flag `./applitools_log_formatter.sh --help`

 ### Simple usage
 Exampe usage: